HubBucket-Team/blazingdb-automation/docker/blazingsql-testing/README.md

 ## Developer mode

 ## Pre Requirements
-- You need the imagen demo and the demobuid are created, follow this README.md : https://github.com/BlazingDB/blazingdb-automation/blob/develop/README.md
+-  You need the imagen **demo** and the **demobuid** are created, follow this README.md : https://github.com/BlazingDB/blazingdb-automation/blob/develop/README.md
--  You need a workspace for end to end test Example: workspace-testing
+-  You need a workspace  for end to end tes in your local machinet Example: **workspace-testing**
-- Into workspace yo need this components: DataSet1Mb, configurationFile.json.
+-  Into workspace-testing you need this  two components: **DataSet1Mb, configurationFile.json**
-- The configuration file silimar like this:
+-  The configuration file silimar like thiss, where  **"edith"**, is your local machine user. (change it!)
 ```shell-script
 {
     "TestSettings": {